 Assignment.
 Licensee shall have the right to assign this Agreement and the License granted herein to a third party upon sixty (60) days’ written notice to Licensor, provided that the assignee shall agree to comply with all applicable terms and conditions of this Agreement and assume all of Licensee’s obligations hereunder.
+Approval of such assignment shall be in the sole discretion of Licensor and shall require Licensor’s written consent.
 In the event of such an assignment, Licensee shall provide Licensor with the name and contact information of the proposed assignee and the effective date of the assignment.

 Attorneys’ Fees.
 If any controversy, claim, or action is filed or instituted to enforce the terms and conditions of this Agreement or arises from the breach of any provision hereof, the prevailing Party shall be entitled to receive from the other Party all costs, damages, and expenses, including reasonable attorneys’ fees, incurred by the prevailing Party.